High-Performance Imaging with the SOLA Light Engine

 High-Speed Imaging of Powder Bed Fusion

 Metal additive manufacturing is the process of joining materials to make objects from 3D computer-aided design (CAD) model data.
 Laser powder bed fusion (PBF) is one such process, in which thermal energy derived from a laser beam selectively fuses regions of a powder bed.
-A team from Heriot-Watt University, Edinburgh, and the University of Birmingham in the UK used high-speed imaging to investigate the interaction of the laser beam with the powder bed at sub-atmospheric pressures.
+A team from Heriot-Watt University, Edinburgh, and the University of Birmingham in the UK used high-speed, high-performance imaging to investigate the interaction of the laser beam with the powder bed at sub-atmospheric pressures.
 They used a SOLA Light Engine to illuminate a circle of ~10 mm diameter on a stainless steel powder bed inside a vacuum chamber.
 Image sequences were recorded at 40,000 frames per second by a monochrome camera.
 The data obtained indicate that operating in a soft vacuum (>50 mbar) would provide the simplest implementation of PBF at sub-atmospheric pressures.
 The reduction in vaporization temperature at reduced pressure means that the same penetration depth can be achieved at lower laser powers, resulting in a stabilizing effect on the process.

 - Sep 30, 2020